ccnmtl/compiled3/content/articles/django-integration-testing.md

 test`, but I needed the server to stay alive while the integration tests ran.
 Django provides a `manage.py testserver` command which loads in provided fixtures.
 This was closer to what I wanted, but not 100%.
-Primarily, I didn't want to rely on fixtures.
-It can be a brittle experience to use and maintain them.
+Primarily, I didn't want to rely on fixtures, as it can be a brittle experience to use and maintain them.
 Other parts of how `manage.py testserver` works did seem exactly like what I wanted.
 Ultimately, I chose to borrow the parts of `testserver` that I needed to bring up the test database and the test server, and replace the